“If music be the food of love, play on.” – William Shakespeare

 DWIGHT SHAMBLEY, bass

 Shambley is a double bassist with the Dallas Symphony Orchestra and a private music teacher.
-He is soloist and chamber musician with the Santa Fe Chamber Music Festival and Voices of Change and has taught at multiple universities.
-He is a graduate of University of Cincinnati’s College-Conservatory of Music.
+He is a soloist and chamber musician with the Santa Fe Chamber Music Festival and Voices of Change and has taught at multiple universities.
+He is a graduate of the University of Cincinnati’s College Conservatory of Music.
 Shambley is also the co-founder of the Young Strings of Dallas.

-Shank was a member of the St. Paul Chamber Orchestra for 30 years, 24 as assistant concertmaster.
+Shank was a member of the St. Paul Chamber Orchestra for thirty years, twenty four of them as assistant concertmaster.
 Starting in the fall of 2014, Shank was appointed Visiting Assistant Violin Professor at the University of Wisconsin, Madison.
-She has performed at numerous festivals including Aspen, Grand Teton, Mainly Mozart, Marlboro and the Britt Festival, and has toured as a member of the prestigious Musicians from Marlboro.
+She has performed at numerous festivals including Aspen, Grand Teton, Mainly Mozart, Marlboro, and the Britt Festival, and has toured as a member of the prestigious Musicians from Marlboro.
+With her husband, classical guitarist Joe Hagedorn, the Shank-Hagedorn Duo has performed on Minnesota Public Radio’s St. Paul Sunday.
 Shank also plays violin and viola with the Hot Dish Trio.
-She holds both bachelor’s and master’s from The Juilliard School.
+She holds both bachelor’s and master’s degrees from The Juilliard School.